hebinghb/APQ/README.md

-# APQ Package

-## Label-Free Absolute Protein Quantification with Data-Independent Acquisition
+# Label-Free Absolute Protein Quantification with Data-Independent Acquisition

 This is an R package for label-free absolute protein quantification (APQ) using data-independent acquisition (DIA).